Table of Contents

 If you’re on a budget, making home made cat food might be a better deal.
 This depends on what meat you’re planning on using, types of supplements, and how much your cat consumes per day.

 Although making homemade cat food has a lot of benefits, you have to follow instructions.
 Cats require a well-balanced diet, so you should always follow a veterinary formulated recipe.
 Resist the urge to be creative or skip out on ingredients—measure everything to ensure the proportions are correct and exactly follow the recipe.

 Changing or making up your own homemade cat food recipes could have dire results for your cat.

 Raw cat food vs. cooked cat food

-We tend to cook our food to get rid of pathogens and other harmful elements found in raw produce.
+We tend to cook our food to get rid of pathogens and other harmful elements found in raw meat.
 Cats, however, can easily eat both raw and cooked food.
 Which is better?
 There are pros and cons to both.